stephabauva/full_stack_python_javascript/README.md

 Note: set a variable at the beginning of the class for the default value and set the onChange parameter to
 Note: set the onChnage parameters to the methods that will change the state of the data to be send to the backend

-Add page to display the room info with the room code (video 7): create Room.js: create default states (values at false at first, link to the backend later), add variable to get the roomCode from React's props.match.params, and render info add route to HomePage with /room/:roomCode add url to frontend.urls with 'room/<str:roomCode>'
+Add page to display the room info with the room code (vid 7): create Room.js: create default states (values at false at first, link to the backend later), add variable to get the roomCode from React's props.match.params, and render info add route to HomePage with /room/:roomCode add url to frontend.urls with 'room/<str:roomCode>'